kyuupichan/electrumx/docs/environment.rst

 Environment Variables
 =====================

 ElectrumX takes no command line arguments, instead its behaviour is controlled by environment variables.
 Only a few are required to be given, the rest will have sensible defaults if not specified.
 Many of the defaults around resource usage are conservative; I encourage you to review them.

-Note: by default the server will only serve to connections from the same machine.
-To be accessible to other users across the internet you must set **HOST** appropriately; see below.
+.. note:: set :envvar:`SERVICES` appropriately to be able to connect to your server.
+For clients across the internet to know what services you offer you must advertize your services with :envvar:`REPORT_SERVICES`.

 Required